 These Chocolate Chip Cherry Oatmeal Bars are a perfect sweet treat for any occasion.
-They come together quickly and always bring lots of “wow” reviews!
+They always bring lots of “wow” reviews!

 If you think these Chocolate Chip Cherry Oatmeal Bars look good, just wait till you TASTE them!
 Scott commented recently, “These just might be one of my favorite desserts, ever!”
 It’s been fun to see a similar reaction with everyone who tries them.
 They look pretty darn good, but when grownups or kids take the first bite, their eyes always get a little bigger and there’s an “Mmmmmmm!” or a “Wow!” or a “Oh my goodness!”.

 There’s a funny story about the evolution of these Chocolate Chip Cherry Oatmeal Bars.
 You know how they say “Necessity is the mother of invention”?
 I have my own personal add-on to that old adage.
 It goes like this; “Laziness can also accidentally be the mother of invention”.
 Actually, laziness is exactly how these Chocolate Chip Cherry Oatmeal Bars came into being.

 Scott and I were invited to a potluck party one evening a few weeks ago.
 I was the designated dessert person.
 My sister, Annie (one of the best cooks ever), had given me a fabulous date bar recipe and I decided the date bars would be a perfect finger-dessert for the party.
 An easy date filling is sandwiched between the buttery, oatmeal-laden dough.
 Half is used for the crust and the remainder is crumbled over the top.
 The date bars are delicious and simply irresistible.

 There was a problem, though.
 When I went to the pantry to pull out the dates, there were none to be found.
 Raisins, currents, dried pineapple, dried blueberries, figs, dried cherries… everything except dates.
 Ugh!